Doug Mastriano: LGBTQ+ rights

 Mastriano has said that same-sex marriage should be illegal, and that same-sex parents should not be allowed to adopt children.
 On Mastriano's campaign page for the Pennsylvania Senate, he says that "marriage is between a man and woman – and that no amount of disinformation or political correctness will change these facts".

 Mastriano opposes efforts to ban or discourage conversion therapy, a pseudoscientific practice of attempting to change an individual's sexual orientation.
-He has called efforts to discourage the practice as "disgusting" saying the practice can be used to cure children who are "confused."
+He has called efforts to discourage the practice as "disgusting" saying the practice can be used to cure children who are "confused".

 He supports legislation to ban gender transition surgeries for transgender children.
-He has described the procedures as "experimental medical procedures" that distort "the concept of gender so that it defies the bounds of science and logic."
-In October 2022, Mastriano accused the Children's Hospital of Philadelphia of "grabbing homeless kids and kids in foster care, apparently, and experimenting on them with gender transitioning..."
+He has described the procedures as "experimental medical procedures" that distort "the concept of gender so that it defies the bounds of science and logic".
+In October 2022, Mastriano, without evidence, accused the Children's Hospital of Philadelphia of "grabbing homeless kids and kids in foster care, apparently, and experimenting on them with gender transitioning...".